Using Google Apps Script Web App Form to Connect with Github Action CI/CD Workflow

 }

-// Update the content of the sent message
+// Update sent message content

 function updateSlackMessage(channelId, ts = null, value) {